Choosing equipment for the heavier person

 - Supply and provision

 - Useful organisations

 - References and further reading

 There is now a wide range of equipment available to enable independence.

-bespoke equipment – equipment tailored to the individual persons needs
+- Bespoke equipment is equipment that is tailored to the individual person's needs.

 Equipment must fit through doorways and should not cause an obstruction within the room it is to be used in.
-If it is to be used on an upstairs floor, a safe method of moving the equipment between floors as well as the load capacity of floors and ceilings must be determined by a structural engineers or other suitable qualified person.
+If it is to be used on an upstairs floor, a safe method of moving the equipment between floors, as well as the load capacity of floors and ceilings must be determined by a structural engineer or other suitable qualified person.